McTwist/ansible-homelab/roles/prometheus/README.md

 # Prometheus

 Configure Prometheus for a list of group.
+Does not install prometheus, nor does it configure it.